 |

-2010.
+20 March 2010.
 Visions of Mercia: The Midlands after Meltdown.
-FREE

-Acting Witan of Mercia, Greenpeace, Transition Towns, the Optimum
+represent the Acting Witan of Mercia, Greenpeace, Transition

-the Mercia Bureau.
-The conference is running from 10 to
+Seminar and the Mercia Bureau.
+The conference is running

 for further information and please spread the word!
 If you would